The offers that appear on this site are from companies from which MoneyCrashers.com

 - Stay on Schedule.
 Of course, having extra time in your schedule won’t help if you use it as an excuse to put off getting started on a project.
 If you’re not sick, stick to your work schedule and avoid procrastination.
 If you expect an assignment to take you five days, work on it steadily for five days.
 Getting it done early isn’t a problem; turning it in late is.

 4. Do-It-Yourself Vacation Leave

 If being self-employed makes it hard to take a day off when you have a cold, it makes it even harder to take a whole week off for a vacation.
 However, working all year without a break isn’t the best solution for your health or happiness.
-Regular vacations reduce your stress level, prevent job burnout, and can even protect you from illness.
-A 2000 study in Psychosomatic Medicine showed that yearly vacations reduced the rate of death from all causes for men at risk of heart disease, for example.
+Benfits of regular vacations include reducing your stress level, preventing job burnout, and even protecting you from illness.
+For instance, a 2000 study in Psychosomatic Medicine showed that yearly vacations reduced the rate of death from all causes for men at risk of heart disease.

 You can free up the time and money you need for a vacation by following the same strategies listed above for sick days on a bigger scale.
 For instance, you can block out time in your schedule for vacations and plan your work assignments so they don’t overlap with your time off.
 To make up for the lost wages, put in some extra hours at other times throughout the year.

 Finally, along with your sick leave fund, create a special vacation fund.
 Use the money in this account to cover all your vacation expenses: the cost of the trip itself and the cost of your lost wages.
 You can stretch this money further by looking for ways to save money on your vacation so you won’t need to work as many extra hours to pay for it.

 Bonus Tip: Consider Both Long & Short Trips

 If your job allows you to telecommute and set your own hours, there are a couple of additional ways you can squeeze in some vacation time without significantly reducing your income.